AdrBog/MorePoints/README.md

 More Points can also connect to external FTP servers.
 (STILL UNDER DEVELOPMENT)

 ### Legacy mode
-Configure a site in legacy mode to have Palemoon support.
+Configure a site in legacy mode too support "old" browsers, like Pale Moon.
 (STILL UNDER DEVELOPMENT)

 ## License